Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect/README.md

 4. Find the app key `ida:ClientId` and replace the value with the Client ID for the TodoListWebApp from the Azure portal.
 5. Find the app key `ida:AppKey` and replace the value with the key for the TodoListWebApp from the Azure portal.
 6. If you changed the base URL of the TodoListWebApp sample, find the app key `ida:PostLogoutRedirectUri` and replace the value with the new base URL of the sample.
-7. In `TodoListController` make sure the `todoListBaseAddress` has the correct value for the address of the TodoListService project.
+7. Find the app key `todo:TodoListBaseAdress` ane make sure it has the correct value for the address of the TodoListService project.
-8. Also in `TodoListController` update the `todoResourceId` to be the App ID URI registered for the TodoListService, for example `https://<your_tenant_name>/TodoListService`.
+8. Find the app key `todo:TodoListResourceId` and replace the value with the App ID URI registered for the TodoListService, for example `https://<your_tenant_name>/TodoListService`.

 ### Step 5:  Trust the IIS Express SSL certificate